-- 6.1 The proposed development provides the opportunity for two dwellings on a site that is considered suitable for residential use. - 6.2 The site is continually linked to a sustainable settlement with a pedestrian pavement. - 6.3 The proposed development has been sensitively designed to take into account the site characteristics, surroundings, wider location and the existing site. - 6.4 It is considered that any impact on anyone outside of the site has been minimised by the proposed layout. - 6.5 It is contended therefore that the proposed development is acceptable and is in accordance with both national and local planning policy, and therefore should be approved.
+- 6.1 The proposed development provides the opportunity for a single dwelling on a site that is considered suitable for residential use. - 6.2 The proposed development can be sensitively designed to take into account the site characteristics, surroundings, wider location and the existing site at reserved matters stage. - 6.3 It is considered that any impact on anyone outside of the site has been minimised by the proposed location within the site. - 6.4 There is already a residential caravan on the site in the proposed location. - 6.5 It is contended therefore that the proposed development is acceptable and is in accordance with both national and local planning policy, and therefore should be approved.